Installation¶

 Navigate to the

-, which will generate the distribution under the<ROOT>/dist
+./build dist, which will generate the distribution under the<ROOT>/distdirectory.

 projects.
 This is the simplest and recommended way to use Argtable3: it not only